Live Chat Visual Assist Platform Pricing Documentation Security

 Can we mask or exclude sensitive fields?

-What happens if our server is compromised?
+What happens if your server is compromised?

 Contact our security team for architecture reviews, compliance documentation, or penetration test coordination.